-5. Other places where Summation stores an explicit path reference to a case element
+5. Other places where Iblaze stores an explicit path reference to a case element

 - Pleadings.
 The Pleadings location(s) is/are stored with an explicit path reference.
 If this has changed because the case directory has moved, you need to update the Pleadings directory references.

 - Video transcripts.
 If the location of the video file has changed because the case directory was moved, then the first time thereafter that the video file is played, Iblaze will prompt the user to browse to the new location.